 A few more aspirants have confirmed and supported this strategy.

-A Things to Know if you Have Failed the PMP Exam on your First Attempt
+A Things to Know if You Failed the PMP Exam

 Before we discuss strategies for your next attempt, let’s look at some facts.